bUnit-dev/bUnit/docs/site/docs/test-doubles/emulating-ijsruntime.md

 ---
 uid: emulating-ijsruntime
-title: Emulating Blazor's IJSRuntime
+title: Emulating IJSRuntime
 ---

-# Emulating Blazor's `IJSRuntime`
+# Emulating `IJSRuntime`

 It is common for Blazor components to use `IJSRuntime` to call JavaScript, and since bUnit does not run JavaScript, emulating `IJSRuntime` is needed for components that use it.
 In that regard, `IJSRuntime` is no different than other services that a component might depend on.